Year 4 Multiplication Tables Check

 What is the Multiplication Tables Check?

-The Multiplication Tables Check (MTC) is statutory for primary schools in the 2021/22 academic year with guidance scheduled to be updated in March 2022.
+The Multiplication Tables Check (MTC) is statutory for primary schools in the 2022/23 academic year.
 Queen Eleanor’s will have a 3-week check window in June to administer the MTC.
 Teachers will have the flexibility to administer the check to individual pupils, small groups or a whole class at the same time.

 The purpose of the MTC is to determine whether pupils can recall their times tables fluently, which is essential for future success in mathematics.
 It will help schools to identify pupils who have not yet mastered their times tables, so that additional support can be provided.